ClusterHQ/dvol/README.md

 You can see all available commands by running `dvol --help`.

 If you want other commands to be implemented, please [open an issue](https://github.com/clusterhq/dvol/issues/) or even better a pull request!

+# Docker integration

+Use a `dvol` volume in Docker by specifying `docker run -v demo:/path --volume-driver=dvol`.
+This will create a dvol volume called `demo`.

+If a `dvol` volume doesn't exist when it is referenced, it is created on-demand.

+# Compose integration

+You can also use `dvol` with [Docker Compose](https://docs.docker.com/compose/), which makes for an awesome way to spin up reproducible microservices environments on your laptop.
+With `dvol` you can set `volume_driver: dvol` in order to automatically spin up all the `dvol` volumes for your app described with Docker compose with a single `docker-compose up -d`.

+See [this example](https://github.com/ClusterHQ/dvol/blob/master/demos/moby-dock/docker-compose.yml) for a very simple demo.

 # Demo